telerik/kendo-vue/knowledge-base/grid-export-two-grids-to-one-excel-file-same-sheet.md

 },
 ```

-The above calls the the `customSaveExcel` method in which we have these lines:
+The above calls the `customSaveExcel` method in which we have these lines:
 ```js-no-run
 const options = workbookOptions(exportOptions);
 const rows = options.sheets[0].rows;